 - Did you attend the inspection?
 If so, was it thorough and did they answer your questions and explain things well?
 Did they use any technology or go the extra mile?

 - Did you find any issues in the home after you moved in?
-Did they miss anything important?
+Did your appraisal find any issues that your home inspector missed?

 Online home inspector reviews can also be helpful when finding the right inspector.
 While you may not be able to ask follow-up questions or get the full story of the situation from each reviewer, you may be able to see a pattern in the type of service the inspector provides and the experience their clients have.

-You can typically find home inspector reviews on such sites as NextDoor, Patch, Yelp, Angie’s List, HomeAdvisor and the inspector’s business page on Facebook.
+You can typically find home inspector reviews on such sites as NextDoor, Patch, Yelp, Angi, HomeAdvisor and the inspector’s business page on Facebook.

 If an inspector is uninsured and gets injured while inspecting your home, they could hold you liable.
 Make sure they hold personal liability insurance.